Carson County Vehicle Impound Guide

 • Have someone else pick it up: A friend or family member with a valid driver's license can retrieve the car on your behalf.

-• They need: Their valid driver's license, written authorization from you allowing them to pick up the vehicle, and the vehicle title or registration.
+• They need: Their valid driver's license, a signed and dated letter from you authorizing them to pick up the vehicle on your behalf, and the vehicle registration or title.

 Understanding the costs involved is critical.
 Impound fees can add up quickly, so acting fast can save you significant money.

-IMPORTANT: These fees accumulate daily.
+IMPORTANT: Storage fees accumulate daily.
 Every day your car sits in the impound lot, the total cost increases.
 Get your car back as soon as possible to minimize expenses.

-Contact the impound lot directly to confirm accepted payment methods.
+Contact the impound lot directly before you go to confirm accepted payment methods.
 Common methods include:

 • Cash